Saudi records 11 cases of MERS virus in Jeddah

 A nurse at King Abdel Aziz hospital had earlier tested positive for the virus but no other workers in that hospital were infected.

-The health authority assured the public that no other hospitals in Jeddah had recorded any cases and denied rumours that more than two deaths had occurred.
+The health authority assured the public that no other hospitals in Jeddah had recorded any cases and denied rumors that more than two deaths had occurred.

 MERS emerged in the Middle East in 2012 and is from the same family as the SARS virus.
 It can cause coughing, fever and pneumonia.